SeanCooke/tweetcloud/README.md

 `mask` is an optional command line argument.
 The value to 'mask' should be the location of an image file containing the desired shape of the tweetcloud.

 ### color
-`color` is an optional command line argument and is only evaluated if a mask is specified.
+`color` is an optional command line argument only to be evaluated if `mask` is specified.
 If `color=1`, `text` will have colors from `mask`, otherwise, `text` is black.

 ### max\_font\_size
-`max_font_size` is an optional command line argument which must be a number that specifies the maximum font size used in the tweetcloud.
+`max_font_size` is an optional command line argument which must be a number and specifies the maximum font size used in the tweetcloud.

 ## Twitter Authentication
 When the `text` option begins with `@` tweetcloud gets tweets from the specified user using API tokens associated with a twitter application.
 [Click here](https://apps.twitter.com/app/new) to create a set of application keys associated with a Twitter account.
 Variables `ACCESS\_TOKEN`, `ACCESS\_SECRET`, `CONSUMER\_KEY`, and `CONSUMER\_SECRET` in [tweetcloud.py](https://raw.githubusercontent.com/SeanCooke/tweetcloud/master/tweetcloud.py) must be customized with appropriate application keys.